-Suede usually comes from a thinner hide, so it is less durable than normal leather.
+Suede is made from a thinner piece of a hide, so it is less durable than normal or full grain leather.
 The velvety texture of suede, called the "nap", makes suede soft but also more susceptible to damage from stains and water spots.

-Although cleaning suede at home is possible, valuable garments should be professionally dry-cleaned if possible.
+Although cleaning suede at home is possible, your favorite items and garments should be professionally dry-cleaned.

 The material itself can be problematic and the wrong method of cleaning can leave your fabric damaged.
-If you do not want to risk that, use a professional dry-cleaning service.
+If you do not want to risk this, use a professional dry-cleaning service.

 Cleaning suede can be somewhat difficult, but overall, the process is fast and simple as long as you know the proper process.

 - If the item is wet, use an absorbent towel to gently blot and dry the suede as much as you can then let air dry.
 Keep in mind, any moisture you put onto the material needs to be dried as soon as possible.

 - Try using a pencil eraser to clean small stains on the fabric.
 This often works to remove most stains on suede materials.
 Clean the eraser tip when necessary to keep from creating unnecessary smudges.

-- Do not use stain removers especially chemical based products, on your suede as this can cause additional stains.
+- Do not use stain removers, especially chemical based products, on your suede as this can cause additional stains.

 - Rather than rub or scrub, brush the suede.
-This will remove most of the loose debris there and will allow you to easily clean the surface.
+This will remove most of the loose debris and it will allow you to easily clean the surface.
 There are a variety of suede brushes on the market such as brass or nylon bristles, synthetic and rubber crepe brushes.

 - White vinegar is a safe, non toxic solution for cleaning suede.
-However, only apply a small dab of it to a cleansing cloth and then blot the material.
+However, only apply a small dab of it to a cleaning cloth and then blot the material.

-- Allow the suede to dry completely after stain removal to determine if any of the stain remains.
+Allow the suede to air dry completely after stain removal to determine if any of the stain remains.

 - Put the suede item on a towel under it and with the oil stain facing up.

 Keep the cornstarch pressed up against the stain for several hours.
 Check and see if the stain is reduced or removed.
 You can repeat this as many times as necessary.